-- You need a computer that can initiate synchronized control operations through the Web User Interface or Command Line Interface of the devices or through SNMP. - All of the Rack devices must use firmware that has the same version number for both APC's APC Operating System (AOS) module and the application module. - All of the devices must be configured with the same "Member Name". - If you are using Network mode, you will also need the following items. - You need a 10/100Base-T TCP/IP network, with an Ethernet hub or switch that has a power source not shared by the computers or other devices being synchronized. - All of the devices must be on the same subnet. - Outlet groups you synchronize must have the same Multicast IP address, outlet group port, authentication phrase, and encryption phrase.
-Make sure each Ethernet switch that connects devices allows Multicast network traffic for that Multicast IP address.
+- You need a computer that can initiate synchronized control operations through the Web UI or CLI of the Rack PDUs or through SNMP. - All of the Rack PDUs must use firmware that has the same version number for both APC by Schneider Electric's APC Operating System (AOS) module and the application module. - All of the Rack PDUs must be configured with the same "Member Name". - If you are using Network mode, you will also need the following items.
+These are not necessary if you are using Network Port Sharing mode over the In/Out ports. - You need a 10/100/1000 Base-T TCP/IP network, with an Ethernet hub or switch that has a power source not shared by the computers or other devices being synchronized. - All of the Rack PDUs must be on the same subnet. - Outlet groups you synchronize must have the same Multicast IP address, outlet group port, authentication phrase, and encryption phrase.
+Make sure each Ethernet switch that connects Rack PDUs allows Multicast network traffic for that Multicast IP address.